phorward/glasfluegel/README.md

 $ gcloud app deploy -q --project=glasfluegel --version=`date +"%Y-%m-%d"-$USER`
 ```

+## License

+This website and software is Copyright (C) 2016-2019 by Jan Max Meyer.

+It is licensed under the GNU AFFERO GENERAL PUBLIC LICENSE.

 ## Contact

-Contact @codepilot for help and support.
+Contact @phorward for help and support.